 5. Bills discounted are accounted for as financial transactions in accordance with JICPA Industry Committee Practical Guidelines No. 24.
-The Company's banking subsidiaries have rights to sell or pledge bank acceptance bought, commercial bills discounted, documentary bills and foreign exchanges bought without restrictions, etc. The total face value was 822,762 million yen.
+The Company's banking subsidiaries have the right to sell or pledge bank acceptance bought, commercial bills discounted, documentary bills and foreign exchanges bought without restrictions, etc. The total face value was 870,770 million yen.